 Leading Transplant Expertise

-The institute’s team has proven expertise in rehabilitating and transplanting lungs that would not be accepted at many other transplant centers using ex vivo lung perfusion (EVLP).
+The institute’s team has proven expertise in rehabilitating and transplanting lungs that would not be accepted at many other transplant centers using ex vivo lung perfusion.
 They are also successfully using organs donated after cardiac death and hepatitis C-infected donors, Bacchetta said, plus extracorporeal membrane oxygenation (ECMO) to keep severely ill patients alive until they can receive a transplant.
 The approaches are already helping expand patient access to transplant.

 Supporting Translational Research